 This past week things picked up nicely, bringing us what we expect at this point in migration, a nice diversity and good numbers of birds.
 We missed a day and a half to rain, but banded 183 new birds and handled 31 recaptures, one of which was a Gray Catbird first banded in 2005.
 There were 37 species, including 15 species of warblers.
 We are already at or above our fall season average for Black-throated Blue, Blackpoll, Magnolia, and Nashville Warblers, and American Redstart.
 The most special warbler of the week was this great young male Hooded Warbler.
 It is the third ever banded for RRBO, and only the second fall record for Dearborn.

 The other surprise was this European Goldfinch.
 RRBO has done a lot of research on this species.
 While not a first for Dearborn, it was interesting nonetheless.
-This individual was not a wild vagrant from Europe, but an escaped or released cage bird, and you can see more photos and read all about it at the RRBO web site.
+This individual was not a wild vagrant from Europe, but an escaped or released cage bird.

 We banded four species of vireos this week: Warbling, Red-eyed (we're already at our fall average), Philadelphia, and Blue-headed.
 I think Warbling Vireos look angry, while Philadelphia Vireos, like the one below, look "cute."